+At the discretion of the Board, the actuarial valuation includes the calculation of a funding policy benchmark contribution amount referred to as the actuarially determined contribution.
 The amount of actuarially determined contribution is comprised of an employer normal cost payment and a payment on the unfunded actuarial accrued liability.
-This total amount is then divided by the projected payroll for active members to determine the actuarially determined contribution of 36.31% of payroll.

-The actuarially determined contribution had been based on a 30-year, level percentage of pay amortization of the unfunded actuarial accrued liability.
-In April 2013, the Board of Trustees elected to close the 30-year amortization period, which ends on December 31, 2042.
-As of January 1, 2018, there are 25 years remaining on the amortization period.
+This total amount is then divided by the projected payroll for active members to determine the actuarially determined contribution of 45.43% of payroll.
+The actuarially determined contribution is calculated on a level percentage of pay basis and is based on a closed 30-year period, which ends on December 31, 2042.
+As of January 1, 2019, there are 24 years remaining on the amortization period.